dylanreed/dylan.blog/_posts/2006-10-09-i-am-a-huge-dork.markdown

 - Clown
 comments: []
 ---

-<p>This may not suprise many of you.
+This may not suprise many of you.
 Or any of you but there it is.
 I am a dork because this next Sunday I get to go to the Circus.
 Now that in itself isn't that different from any other year, however, this year I get to go back after the show and meet all of the clowns.
-I am so excited.</p>
+I am so excited.

-<p>Some part of me secretly hopes that there is some sort of emergency that will make it so I have to go on as a clown and save the day.
+Some part of me secretly hopes that there is some sort of emergency that will make it so I have to go on as a clown and save the day.
 Like one of the clowns gets sick or something.
-I really don't hope that one of them get sick and I realize that I wouldn't probably go on in their place but I can dream.</p>
+I really don't hope that one of them get sick and I realize that I wouldn't probably go on in their place but I can dream.

-<p>The funniest thing about this is that I am as excited about this as I imagine an extreme sports fan would be about meeting their favorite team.
-I am so EXCITED!!!</p>
+The funniest thing about this is that I am as excited about this as I imagine an extreme sports fan would be about meeting their favorite team.
+I am so EXCITED!!!